 The Regional Conference for Europe and Central Asia (ERC) is an official forum where Ministers of Agriculture and other high officials from all Member States in the region meet to debate challenges related to food and agriculture, thus promoting regional coherence.

 Representatives of regional, interregional and international organizations, as well as from civil society and private sector, are invited as observers to the conferences.

 The Regional Conference is organized every two years and is preceded by a Regional Consultation of Civil Society Organizations.

-> Next ERC: 32nd session of the Regional Conference for Europe, second half of 2020, Tashkent, Uzbekistan
+> Next ERC: 32nd session of the Regional Conference for Europe, 2nd – 4th of November, on-line meeting

 > Last Regional CSO Consultation: 27th of April 2018, Budapest, Hungary